-The first phase of master plan improvements to the State of Maryland Correctional Complex in Baltimore City involves demolishing the Baltimore Pre-Release Unit facility, renovating the State Use Industries building, and constructing a new 61,000-square-foot Youth Detention Facility to house 60 detainees.
-EBA is providing environmental, geotechnical, and civil engineering services for the project.
+The first phase of master plan improvements to the State of Maryland Correctional Complex in Baltimore City involved demolishing the Baltimore Pre-Release Unit facility, renovating the State Use Industries building, and constructing a new 61,000-square-foot Youth Detention Facility to house 60 detainees.
+EBA provided environmental, geotechnical, and civil engineering services for the project.

 EBA conducted an environmental records review and hazardous materials survey.
 The environmental records review included a review of commercially-provided government regulatory database listings and a review of historical references to identify past uses and potential environmental concerns.

 The hazardous materials surveys focused on identifying and quantifying potential hazardous building materials including asbestos-containing building materials, lead-based paints, liquid polychlorinated biphenyls, ozone-depleting compounds, universal wastes, and other hazardous materials.